Updated: Jun 18

-In less than a decade, the “transgender” “human rights” “movement,” (I am already running out of quotation marks) has morphed from "born in the wrong body," to “gender identity disorder,” to “gender dysphoria,” to “gender incongruence,” to “gender identity,” to “gender expression,” complete with its own line of make-up, fashion and body scars.
+In less than a decade, the “transgender” “human rights” “movement,” (I am already running out of quotation marks), replete with their own NGOs, has morphed from "born in the wrong body," to “gender identity disorder,” to “gender dysphoria,” to “gender incongruence,” to “gender identity,” to “gender expression,” complete with its own line of make-up, fashion and body scars.

-Geeze, I wonder why this contagion of young women wanting to have their healthy breasts amputated has emerged.
-Is it possible they are absorbing the messages that promote body dysphoria as progressive, cool and edgy by media conglomerates selling this exact message?
+Should it be a surprise there is now a contagion of young women wanting to have their healthy breasts amputated?
+Is it possible they are absorbing the messages that promote body dysphoria as progressive, cool, and edgy by media conglomerates selling this exact message?

-The culture was primed for this contagion by the media, which we’re groomed to believe, in most western cultures, is a free and open source of information in democratic societies.
-Remember all those stories, seven years back, of poor children “born in the wrong body,” boys with a love of the color pink and hair ribbons, meant to rip at our heart strings?
-Story upon story of families with young children who like the stereotypical things of the opposite sex flooded the media, across western cultures, always with the same narrative: discovery of an unacceptable identity, initial anxiety within the child and the family and then all of them eventually overcoming the disruption.
+The culture was primed for this contagion by the media, which we’re groomed to believe, in most western cultures, is a free and open-source of information in democratic societies.
+Remember all those stories, seven years back, of poor children “born in the wrong body,” boys with a love of the color pink and hair ribbons, meant to rip at our heartstrings?
+Stories of families with young children who like the stereotypical things of the opposite sex flooded the media, across western cultures, always with the same narrative: discovery of an unacceptable identity, initial anxiety within the child and the family, and then all of them eventually overcoming the disruption.
 The families came to realize it is another “normal” way to be human.
 Everyone lived happily ever after.
 Yea, right.
-The media coincidently forgetting to mention all the medical risks and problems for the rest of the child's life.
+The media coincidently forgot to mention all the medical risks and problems for the rest of the child's life.
 NO BIG DEAL.

 Seven years later, we have an epidemic of young women and many young boys as well, threatening their parents with suicide if their parents do not agree to allow their children to take wrong sex hormones and have surgeries on their sex organs on demand, while medical professionals affirm children’s disordered thinking.
 Advertising is nothing if not insidious which is what makes it so effective.

 Hollywood stars “parade their children” who like to wear the clothing associated with the opposite sex, as little accessories in their fashionable lives, for the media.
-Others are feeding Kool Aide to young people from magazine spreads who then want their own surgeries.
+Others are feeding Kool-Aid to young people from magazine spreads who then want their own surgeries.

-While the media inundates us with these messages, tax payers are forced to fund operations through new health insurance policies, for surgeries on young people's bodies that are not sick or injured.
-All the while the transactivists and their NGOs supporting the construct of “gender medical expressions” are depathologizing this monstrosity and attempting to sell the public the idea that sex exists on a spectrum, that human sexual dimorphism is a construct and that expressing how you feel about yourself by having your sex organs surgically rearranged is progressive.
-Access to wrong sex hormones are being offered to students on university campuses without medical oversight or recommendation while LGBT organizations, who fund the media in exchange for the media supporting their delusions, scream "human rights!!”
+While the media inundates us with these messages, taxpayers are forced to fund operations through new health insurance policies, for surgeries on young people's bodies that are not sick or injured.
+All the while gender ideology activists and their NGOs supporting the construct of “gender medical expressions” are depathologizing this monstrosity and attempting to sell the public the idea that sex exists on a spectrum, that human sexual dimorphism is a construct and that expressing how you feel about yourself by having your sex organs surgically rearranged is progressive.
+Access to wrong sex hormones is being offered to students on university campuses without medical oversight or recommendation while LGBT organizations, who fund the media in exchange for the media supporting their delusions, scream "human rights!!”

-Media platforms are owned by massive corporate, conglomerates which interface with the medical industrial complex (MIC).
-People think they are reading Glamour, Vogue, Vanity Fair, Wired and The New Yorker, when they are actually reading Conde’ Nast, a corporate conglomerate with a huge investment in the MIC and gender as medical identity.
+Media platforms are owned by massive corporate, conglomerates which interface with the medical-industrial complex (MIC).
+People think they are reading Glamour, Vogue, Vanity Fair, Wired, and The New Yorker, when they are actually reading Conde’ Nast, a corporate conglomerate with a huge investment in the MIC and gender as medical identity.
 Ditto for Cosmopolitan, Esquire, Bazar, Good Housekeeping, Oprah, Seventeen, Women’s Health, etc. which are actually part of the Hearst media conglomerate, with their own vast investments in the MIC and the gender industry.
-Ditto for those watching ABC, ESPN and Touchstone Pictures (among hundreds of other media platforms) owned by Disney, yet another conglomerate with big investments in the MIC, including the gender industry.
-Disney holds high prestige with the LGBT Human Rights Commission for their "diversity & inclusion" policies which is really corporate speak for homogeneity of thought and has funded $100,000,000 to children's hospitals across the country, including Texas Children's Hospital and Children's Hospital of Los Angeles, both of which have gender clinics.
-Pity the children caught in this coporate profiteering matrix.
+Ditto for those watching ABC, ESPN, and Touchstone Pictures (among hundreds of other media platforms) owned by Disney, yet another conglomerate with big investments in the MIC, including the gender industry.
+Disney holds high prestige with the LGBT Human Rights Commission for their "diversity & inclusion" policies which are really corporate-speak for homogeneity of thought and have funded $100,000,000 to children's hospitals across the country, including Texas Children's Hospital and Children's Hospital of Los Angeles, both of which have gender clinics.
+Pity the children caught in this corporate profiteering matrix.
 Meredith Corporation owns People Magazine (who covered the celebration of a young man's castration party), Parents, In Style, Health, Shape, and until about two minutes ago, owned Time Magazine (Let’s not forget their famous cover of Laverne Cox).
-Meredith, as any other media conglomerate, has its own health platforms and investments in the MIC.
+Meredith, like any other media conglomerate, has its own health platforms and investments in the MIC.
 Time Magazine (of recent Eliot Page fame) was purchased by billionaire ($57 billion), Marc Benioff in 2018.
-But don’t expect things to get any better for allowable critique of the gender medical industry at Benioff’s new platform purchase, because you’ll be out of luck fast.
-Benioff is all on board for the violation of privacy, safety and rights of women and girls and is jumping in where Disney left off, bestowing a whopping $100.000,000. to another California children’s hospital.
+But don’t expect things to get any better for an allowable critique of the gender medical industry at Benioff’s new platform purchase, because you’ll be out of luck fast.
+Benioff is all on board for the violation of privacy, safety, and rights of women and girls and is jumping in where Disney left off, bestowing a whopping $100.000,000. to another California children’s hospital.
 And oh look, they just happen to have a youth gender clinic too!